COVID-19 information for employees and volunteers

 For more information, please visit the COVID-19 updates section on Connect and click on personal protective equipment (PPE).

-How many donors will be needed for the clinical trial?
+How many donors will be needed for the clinical trials?

-Approximately 1,400 patients with COVID-19 will be involved in the trial, as determined by the treating physicians in consultation with the patients and/or their legal guardians.
+Currently, we estimate approximately 3,000 patients with COVID-19 will be involved in the Health Canada clinical trials we are supporting.
+Patient enrolment is determined by treating physicians in consultation with their patients and/or their legal guardians.
 Each adult patient will require approximately 500 mL of convalescent plasma per treatment, and the amount of plasma pediatric patients will need will be based on their weight.
-Depending on the amount collected per donor and the needs of the patients, we expect we will need to collect between 700 and 1,400 convalescent plasma donations over a 12-month period.
+Depending on the amount collected per donor and the needs of the patients, we expect we will need to collect between 1,500 and 3,000 convalescent plasma donations over a 12-month period

 How do we respond to men who have sex with men who are frustrated that they are unable to participate in the clinical trials as COVID-19 convalescent plasma donors?